XWangLabTHU/cfDNApipe/README.md

 </center>

-For the following analysis like FFT and correlation with gene expression, these analysis is highly user specific and can be easily performed from the results of cfDNApipe.
+For the following analysis like FFT and correlation with gene expression, this analysis is highly user-specific and can be easily performed from the results of cfDNApipe.

 ## Section 8: Inferring Tissue-Of-Origin based on deconvolution
 Inferring tissue-of-origin from cfDNA data is of great potential for further clinical applications.
 For example, as [Fiala, *et al.*](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-018-1157-9) mentioned, cancerous cells release more DNA into plasma.
 Therefore, inferring tissue-of-origin can be used for early cancer detection.
 In cfDNApipe, tissue-of-origin analysis can be achieved through [OCF analysis](https://cfdnapipe-doc.readthedocs.io/en/latest/computeOCF.html) or [deconvolution](https://cfdnapipe-doc.readthedocs.io/en/latest/deconvolution.html).